United States v. Morrison: Background

 In 1994, the United States Congress passed the Violence Against Women Act, which contained a provision at for a federal civil remedy to victims of gender-based violence even if no criminal charges had been filed against the alleged perpetrator of that violence.

 That fall, at Virginia Tech, freshman student, Christy Brzonkala, alleged that she was assaulted and raped repeatedly by students Antonio Morrison and James Crawford.
 Brzonkala initially stated that she visited Morrison and Crawford in their dormitory and they assaulted her, but later claimed that she was assaulted in her dormitory, and had never met the students until that day.
 During the school-conducted hearing on her complaint, Morrison admitted having sexual contact with her, but claimed that it was consensual.
 College proceedings failed to punish Crawford who produced an alibi witness, but initially punished Morrison with a suspension (which was later struck down by the administration).
 A state grand jury did not find sufficient evidence to charge either man with a crime.
 Brzonkala then filed suit under the Violence Against Women Act.

 The United States District Court for the Western District of Virginia held that Congress lacked authority to enact 42 U.S.C. § 13981.
 A three-judge panel of the Court of Appeals for the Fourth Circuit reversed the decision 2–1.
 The Fourth Circuit reheard the case en banc and reversed the panel, upholding the district court.

 Ruling

 The Court's 5–4 decision invalidated the section of the Violence Against Women Act (VAWA) of 1994 that gave victims of gender-motivated violence the right to sue their attackers in federal court.
 Chief Justice Rehnquist, writing for the majority, held that Congress lacked authority, under either the Commerce Clause or the Fourteenth Amendment, to enact that provision.

 However, the Act's program funding remained unaffected.

 Majority opinion

-The majority opinion was that VAWA exceeded congressional power under the Commerce Clause and the Equal Protection Clause.
+The majority opinion held that the challenged section of VAWA exceeded congressional power under the Commerce Clause and the Equal Protection Clause.